 Dorothy “Dot” Wong was born and raised in Hawaii then moved to Los Angeles in 1983 to attend college at Loyola Marymount University earning a Bachelors degree in Communications and Business Administration in ’88.

-Her love of sports and dedication, Dot reached the pro-elite level of bicycle racing earning a gold medal in mountain biking at the World Masters Games in 2005.
-She has taken her experience to the community and is an experienced bicycling and pedestrian safety educator certified by the League of American Bicyclists in Washington D.C.
-She is a leading instructor of Bike Metro Traffic Skills Program working with local advocacy organizations, Bike San Gabriel Valley and LA County Bicycle Coalition, People for Mobility Justice, Active SGV as well as youth Walk ‘N Rollers Bike-Pedestrian Safety programs for schools and community events.
+Her love of sport and dedication to hard work, Dot reached the elite level of bicycle racing earning the gold medal in mountain biking at the World Masters Games in 2005.
+She has taken her expertise to the community as an experienced bicycling and pedestrian safety educator certified by the League of American Bicyclists in Washington D.C.
+She is a lead instructor working with local advocacy organizations: LA County Bicycle Coalition, People for Mobility Justice, Active SGV as well as with Walk ‘N Rollers Bicycling-Pedestrian Safety programs across Southern California.
 She also currently serves on the Executive Board of Directors for the California Bicycle Coalition.

 Term Expires 2025